DataDog/dd-trace-dotnet/README.md

 ITracer tracer = TracerFactory.GetTracer(defaultServiceName: "YourServiceName")
 ```

-By default, the trace endpoint is set to http://localhost:8126, send traces to a different endpoint: with the agentEndpoint parameter:
+By default, the trace endpoint is set to http://localhost:8126, send traces to a different endpoint with the agentEndpoint parameter:

 ```csharp
 ITracer tracer = TracerFactory.GetTracer(agentEndpoint: new Url("http://myendpoint:port"));